NaeRong/DS440_Capstone/Tutorials/README.md

 [Getting Started](Get_Started.md)

-This documentation is about installing configuring an environment to download LADI dataset and load dataset in Python locally and remotely.
+This documentation is about installing and configuring an environment to download the LADI dataset and load it in Python locally and remotely.

 ## Clean and Validate LADI Dataset

 [Clean and Validate LADI Dataset](Clean_Validate.md)

-This documentation is about clean the LADI dataset.
+This documentation is about cleaning the LADI dataset.
 For this project, we have only extracted 2000 images for training.

 ## iso-3166-2

 [iso-3166-2](iso-3166-2.ipynb)

-This documentation performs a geospatial Analysis of the number of images taken within an administrative boundary(states) and assigns each state a color based on the number of images taken.
+This documentation performs a geospatial Analysis of the number of images taken within an administrative boundary (states) and assigns each state a color based on the number of images taken.

 ## Geospatial Hurricane Analysis